mom-ocean/MOM5/doc/web/quickstart.md

 MOM requires that NetCDF and MPI libraries be installed on users' platform.

-Ensure that you have the right environment variable for your platform in the file `bin/environs.YOUR_PLATFORM_ID`. `YOUR_PLATFORM_ID` could be any string that identifies your platform.
-The file `bin/environs.YOUR_PLATFORM_ID` gets sourced at the beginning of all compile and run scripts and is there to make sure all compile and run time library paths are found.
+Ensure that you have the right environment variable for your platform in the file `bin/environs.PLATFORM_ID`. `PLATFORM_ID` could be any string that identifies your platform.
+The file `bin/environs.PLATFORM_ID` gets sourced at the beginning of all compile and run scripts and is there to make sure all compile and run time library paths are found.

 There are a few types of test models provided for this release  all using the GFDL shared infrastructure (FMS) but have different FMS component models for atmosphere and/or land.
 We refer to these types as `MODEL_TYPE` in this guide: